dmartzol/dxfmaps/README.md

 ## TO DO

-- [ ] Implement different projections
+- [X] Implement Azimuthal and Winkel Triple projections
 - [ ] Include shapefile reader into the module
 - [ ] Implement scale as ratio for Azimuthal equidistant projection
+- [ ] Comment code
 - [ ] Implement buffered as method
 - [ ] Change name of output buffered file
 - [ ] Replace asserts for exceptions/errors